cortexproject/cortex/docs/proposals/tenant_retention.md

 ### Implementation

-A BlocksCleaner within the Compactor run periodically(which defaults to 1 hour) and the retention logic will insert into it.
+A BlocksCleaner within the Compactor run periodically (which defaults to 15 minutes) and the retention logic will insert into it.
 The logic should compare retention value to block `maxTime` and blocks that match `maxTime < now - retention` will be marked for delete.

 Blocks deletion is not immediate, but follows a two steps process.
 See [soft-and-hard-blocks-deletion](https://cortexmetrics.io/docs/blocks-storage/compactor/#soft-and-hard-blocks-deletion)